J-Ramalho/industRial/docs/9_twolevelDOEs.md

 2 2         0.476         0.420
 ```

-Although R-squared has decreased the adjusted R-squared has slightly improved showing that removing the nonsignificant terms has resulted in a better fit.
+Although R-squared has decreased the adjusted R-squared has slightly improved showing that removing the non significant terms has resulted in a better fit.
 The changes are small and further work is still required but the principle is clear that the model fit is improving and will better forecast the output for new data.

 ### Coding inputs {#coding_inputs}